D-Backs could win the World Series this year if they can just win the Wild Card Game

 The difference?
 According to pitching analyst Nick Pollack of PitcherList.com, we can trace a lot of Greinke's improvement to a four-seam fastball that he started throwing lower in the zone, leading to fewer home runs hit against him.
 That improved fastball location better sets up his other pitches, and the result has been higher whiff rates on his slider and changeup.
 And in yet another sign that even the most established veteran stars can improve, Greinke has had a more consistent release point than what he showed in 2016.

 Whether it's an old pro like Greinke or his younger staff mates, all have benefited from more refined pregame strategy sessions than what the team offered in the past.
 Butcher works closely with the D-Backs' three catchers, who then huddle with each day's starter.
-All of the above get feedback from a new, expanded group of advisers that includes Dan Haren and Burke Badenhop, two whip-smart, recently retired pitchers who offer feedback that can sometimes get missed in the heat of the moment from the dugout.
+All of the above get feedback from a new, expanded group of advisers that includes Dan Haren and Burke Badenhop , two whip-smart, recently retired pitchers who offer feedback that can sometimes get missed in the heat of the moment from the dugout.
 The goal?
 To deliver a flurry of valuable information that's also easy to understand, and so concise that it can be crammed onto one sheet of paper.

 In addition to those pitching and defensive improvements (+1 as a team per Baseball Info Solutions' Defensive Runs Saved last year, +26 this year, with stark improvements at catcher and the corner outfield spots), the D-Backs also boast a lethal offense.
 Perennial MVP candidate Paul Goldschmidt led the charge for much of the season, and ranks sixth among all NL hitters in park-adjusted offense.
 But even the mighty Goldy has taken a backseat lately to J.D.
 Martinez.
 In exchange for three prospects not ranked on any major lists, the D-Backs acquired a player who has already set a record for most Player of the Week awards in one season (four).
 As a Diamondback, Martinez has slugged a mind-boggling .711, launching 24 homers in just 53 games.